Hall Library in Bronzeville

-The George Cleveland Hall branch of the Chicago Public Library, in Bronzeville, was a gathering place for Black Renaissance writers of the 1930s, 1940s, and 1950s, including Gwendolyn Brooks, Langston Hughes, and Zora Neale Hurston.
-Visit their author pages in Illinois, Kansas, Ohio, Tennessee, and Florida for more information about these writers.
+The George Cleveland Hall branch of the Chicago Public Library, which opened to the community in 1932 and is located at 4801 South Michigan Avenue in Bronzeville, was a gathering place for Black Renaissance writers of the 1930s, 1940s, and 1950s, including Arna Bontemps, Gwendolyn Brooks, Langston Hughes, Zora Neale Hurston, and Claude McKay, among other notable Black authors and poets.
+Visit our author pages in California (Bontemps), Florida (Hurston), Illinois (Brooks), Kansas (Hughes), Louisiana (Bontemps), New York (Hughes, McKay), Ohio (Hughes), Tennessee (Hughes), for more information about these important writers.

 Bronzeville, known as the “Black Metropolis,” is in the historic South Side of Chicago.
 An excellent description, history and video can be found here: Chicago Sun Times.

 Read examples of poetry written at and about Bronzeville by Gwendolyn Brooks here: Poem Hunter.

 This is the fourth stop on our Illinois Author Adventures Trail.